AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 This module is a sub-class of :ref:`PowerNodeBase` class.
 As such it has the common properties:

-1. Writes out a :ref:`PowerNodeUsageSimMsg` describing its power consumption at each sim update based on its power consumption attribute
+1. Writes out a :ref:`PowerNodeUsageMsgPayload` describing its power consumption at each sim update based on its power consumption attribute
-2. Can be switched on or off using an optional message of type :ref:`DeviceStatusIntMsg`
+2. Can be switched on or off using an optional message of type :ref:`DeviceStatusMsgPayload`

 Message Connection Descriptions